jfhbrook/public-gpl/README.md

 more of a **framework** for **writing text-based applications**.
 I like to compare it to [Node.js](https://nodejs.org) in this regard, which, while really good at being a webserver is no [NGINX](https://www.nginx.com/), but instead a runtime where you can import lots of tiny pieces of functionality a la carte to make your own webserver.
-Any one of these configurations does exactly this - it installs packages from the internet, requires them and uses [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/eintr/) to create a complete application.
+When Emacs starts it loads a configuration from the `~/.emacs.d` directory, and any one of these configurations does exactly this - it installs packages from the internet, requires them and uses [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/eintr/) to create a complete application.
 I use a third party configuration called [Doom Emacs](https://github.com/hlissner/doom-emacs), which uses a package called [evil](https://github.com/emacs-evil/evil)